 Black Honeycomb: What to do With it?

-When visions of honeycomb dance through your mind, you likely think of bright golden sheets containing thousands of hexagon cells.
-Honey bee produce these wax combs to use are the internal structure of their home.
-New beeswax is actually white but it doesn’t stay that way for long.
-In fact, if left in your colony for many seasons, you will have black honeycomb.
+When visions of honeycomb dance through your mind, you likely think of bright golden sheets of wax – not black honeycomb.
+While new beeswax is actually white, it doesn’t stay that way for long.
+In fact, if left in your colony for many seasons, you will have very dark comb.

 Black Honeycomb in Your Hive – What it Means

 In your own apiary, even the most beautiful beeswax sheets will darken as time goes by.
-Debris, dirt, propolis (bee glue) and stains from use are common.
+Debris, dirt, propolis (bee glue) and just stains from use have a daily affect.

 However, there will come a time when it is a good idea to refresh your wax.
 Not just because of the color but because of the factors that cause dark comb.